Top 10 Tips for Creating a Personal Logo Design

 Try to get inspiration from everything you see and make a unique piece of art.

-Forget the cliche like random coloured dots or letter overlapping and show your talent.
+Forget the cliche like random coloured dots or letters overlapping and show your talent.

 Just focus on the business’ business.